eikowagenknecht/webhost_backup/README.md

 Commercial redistribution is not allowed.
 If you want to make money using this, contact me first and we can talk about the details.

+# Disclaimer
+I take no responsibility in any way for damage done by using this script.
+Please act responsibly and make sure that your backups work the way you expect them to.